Job Posting: Metcalf Programs Intern

 - Support grantee engagement and attend meetings on behalf of the program directors

-- Identify individual learning goals that can be advanced through the summer internship
+- Identify individual learning goals that can be advanced through the internship

 The successful candidate will have: